andypike/stupid_data/readme.md

 users = db.query("select name from users")

 users.each do |user|
-  puts user.name
+  puts user.name  # => "Andy"
 end
 ```

-To get a collection of objects of a specific type, setting the attributes that match columns in the returned records:
+To get a collection of objects of a specific type, setting the attributes that match columns in the returned records, other attributes will be nil:

 ```
 class User